DonAnthonyLee/BeSunPinyin/README.md

 Copy the file named "SunPinyin.so" or "SunPinyin.dll" to "addons" directory of EIME, then restart the implementation of EIME.

-*Note: You can copy the files named "libsunpinyin.dll" and "libsqlite3.dll" the the same directory contains "eime.dll" when using Windows.*
+*Note: You can copy the files named "libsunpinyin.dll" and "libsqlite3.dll" to the the same directory contains "eime.dll" when using Windows.*